Skip to content

 Excluding code

 By default, WASM notebooks expose your Python code to viewers.
-If you’ve enabled read-only mode, you can exclude code with &include-code=false.
+If you've enabled read-only mode, you can exclude code with &include-code=false.
+If you want to include code but have it be hidden by default, use the parameter &show-code=false.

 A sufficiently determined user would still be able to obtain your code, so don't think of this as a security feature; instead, think of it as an aesthetic or practical choice.